 The expected volatility and expected term assumptions can significantly impact the fair value of stock options.
 We believe that the valuation techniques and the approach utilized to develop our assumptions are reasonable in calculating the fair value of the options we grant.
 We estimate the expected stock price volatility using a combination of implied and historical factors related to our stock price in accordance with applicable accounting standards.
 As our stock price fluctuates, this estimate will change.
 A hypothetical 10% change in the volatility assumption for our options granted in 2017 would not have a material effect on the change in fair value.
 Expected term represents the estimated average time between the option's grant date and its exercise date.
-A hypothetical 10% change in the expected term assumption for our options granted in 2017 would not have a material effect on the change in fair value.
-These assumed changes in fair value would have been recognized over the vesting schedule of such awards.
+A hypothetical 10% change in the value in the expected term assumption for our options granted in 2017 would not have a material effect on the change in fair value.
+These assumed in 2017 would not have a material effect on the change in fair value would have been recognized over the vesting schedule of such awards.